13 Feb, 2013 | Netvantage in SEO

 Link Juice (Google Juice, Link Heat) – A figure of speech for the authority given to a website or webpage by search engines that flows to other sites through links.

 Long Tail Keyword – Multiple words in the string of keywords typed into a search engine.
-For example, a “normal” keyword may be "baseball bats", whereas a long tail search might be "wooden louisville slugger baseball bats for sale online".
+For example, a “normal” keyword may be “baseball bats”, whereas a long tail search might be “where can I find wooden louisville slugger baseball bats for sale”.

 - - M - -